df-law/TR/L/6458/EN.md

 # Law No. 6458 on Foreigners and International Protection
-## Part One - Purpose, Scope, Definitions and Non-Refoulement
+## Part 1 - Purpose, Scope, Definitions and Non-Refoulement
-## Chapter One - Purpose, Scope and Definitions
+## Chapter 1 - Purpose, Scope and Definitions
 ## Article 1 - Purpose
 ### 1
 The purpose of this Law is to regulate the principles and procedures regarding foreigners' entry into Turkey, their stay in Turkey and their exit from Turkey, as well as the scope and implementation of the protection to be provided to foreigners who request protection from Turkey.